MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

 ---

 The `url` parameter specifies the metrics ingestion endpoint of the Azure Monitor workspace.
-It can be found on the Overview page of your Azure Monitor workspace in the Azure portal.
+You can find it on the overview pane for your Azure Monitor workspace in the Azure portal.

 :::image type="content" source="media/prometheus-remote-write-virtual-machines/metrics-ingestion-endpoint.png" lightbox="media/prometheus-remote-write-virtual-machines/metrics-ingestion-endpoint.png" alt-text="Screenshot that shows the metrics ingestion endpoint for an Azure Monitor workspace.":::

-Use either the  `managed_identity`, or `oauth` for Microsoft Entra application authentication, depending on your implementation.
+Use either `managed_identity` or `oauth` for Microsoft Entra application authentication, depending on your implementation.
 Remove the object that you're not using.

-Find your client ID for the managed identity using the following Azure CLI command:
+Find your client ID for the managed identity by using the following Azure CLI command:

 ```azurecli
 az identity list --resource-group <resource group name>